christophkormesser/Bachelors-Project/README.md

 3. Choose Prometheus.
 4. In the HTTP section, set the URL to `http://prometheus-server.prometheus.svc.cluster.local`.
 5. Save and test the data source.

-## Notes

-### 18.12.2023

-* Istio works properly
-* Observability tools work properly
-* Might transition from Kiali to Grafana

-### 17.12.2023

-* installed observability tools (jaeger, prometheus & kiali)
-* tried GCP in the meanwhile, but since you need GCP Enterprise for a service mesh like Istio I chose to work with minikube again
-* updating my documentation

-### 22.11.2023

-* Istio is installed, all pods have a sidecar/proxy
-* an example mTLS policy is applied, but doesn't seem to work properly